-Theories that Francis is not the Pope destroy the credibility of the Church’s Divine Constitution.
+Theories that Francis is not the Pope (or can be deposed) destroy the credibility of the Church

 I am sorry to have to return to this topic (see On the lunatic fringe, Francis is not the Pope), but it is clear that some Catholics are missing a piece of the confusing puzzle that is the contemporary Church.
 There is a critical Catholic piece missing in current claims that, owing to heresy, Francis is not really the Pope.
+The same is true of any argument that a pope is ipso facto deposed if he becomes a heretic while in office, or that he can be deposed by any human authority.
 Such claims effectively deny the Divine Constitution of the Church.

 The latest argument which reached my desk is that Pope Francis (i.e., Jorge Bergoglio) is not the pope because he became a heretic—hence not a member of the Church—not after but before he was elected.
 Quite apart from the absurdity of attempting to prove such a charge, this approach to the problem utterly shatters the basis for Catholic confidence in the Church as a Divine institution.

 It is true that some theologians in the past, even some notable ones, have argued that if a pope were a heretic he would lose his authority as Vicar of Christ.
 These theorists were attempting to solve the problem of how the Church’s Divine Constitution could remain intact if a pope should fail in faith.
 As we will see in a moment, such theological arguments were rendered irrelevant for their purpose by the First Vatican Council.
-The efforts of these theologians were perfectly understandable, but they chose the wrong theological solution
+The efforts of these theologians were perfectly understandable, but they chose the wrong theological solution.
+It is fortunate that this idea was never widely accepted by theologians, nor has it ever been taught by the Magisterium.

 The correct answer (as had been argued off and on by many other theologians throughout the Church’s history) was that the Church’s Divine Constitution required, to remain intact, only that Christ’s prayer for Peter be understood to mean that Christ would not permit any pope to confirm his brethren incorrectly in matters of faith or morals.
 You will remember the Scripture passage in question: “Simon, Simon, behold, Satan demanded to have you, that he might sift you like wheat, but I have prayed for you that your faith may not fail; and when you have turned again, strengthen your brethren” (Lk 32:21-22).

 In other words, by the promise of Christ to be with the Church until the end, and by the special protection of the Holy Spirit, it is sufficient that the pope be infallible when he teaches on a matter of faith or morals to the whole Church by virtue of his supreme Petrine authority.
 Again, this was commonly believed, and many theologians argued for it, throughout the Church’s history.
-But it was not known with absolute certainty until Vatican I defined papal infallibility in 1870.
+But it was not formally and definitively articulated until Vatican I defined papal infallibility in 1870.
 Since then, nobody has felt the need to float the “heretic” thesis, allowing it to die a merciful death.

 Problem 1: No judgment possible